-This statement has been published in accordance with the Modern Slavery Act 2015 s54 and sets out the steps taken by Karbon Homes to prevent modern slavery and human trafficking in our business and supply chains for the financial year ending March 2020.
+This statement has been published with accordance with the Modern Slavery Act 2015 s54 and sets out the steps taken by Karbon Homes to prevent modern slavery and human trafficking in our business and supply chains for the financial year ending March 2019.

 We are committed to working with our partners and suppliers to raise awareness and understanding of modern slavery and eliminating the practice from the supply chain.
 This statement details the actions we have taken this financial year to achieve this.